jzjackjz/VandyPool/README.md

 1. First clone the git repository
 2. Make sure to run ```npm install``` in order to merge all the React dependencies on your local device
 3. Run ```pip install -r requirements.txt``` to install all Django dependencies on local device
+4. Make sure you replace the client ID and client secret with the appropriate values in the .env files